Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 Mixed-Use Inventory Analysis: Where the Opportunities Remain

-The mixed-use STR market in Manhattan Beach is not a substitute for the lost R-1 beachfront opportunity—it's a different asset class entirely, with lower absolute revenue but tighter operational efficiency and a more defensible regulatory position.
+The mixed-use STR market in Manhattan Beach is not a substitute for the lost R-1 beachfront opportunity.
+It's a different asset class entirely, with lower absolute revenue but tighter operational efficiency and a more defensible regulatory position.

 ROI Comparison: Mixed-Use STR vs. Long-Term Luxury Lease